 Gluten-free Applesauce Cake made with whole grain oat flour and almond flour and topped with a maple cream cheese frosting.
 Gluten-free and refined sugar-free.

-I've come to really like the word "snack cake."
+I've come to like the word "snack cake."
 It seems to allow for the more accurate moments in which we all would like a little piece of cake.
-Which, by the way, is at any and all times of the day.
-(Maybe this is just me?)

 If you want a healthy gluten-free recipe with wholesome ingredients, this apple cake recipe is for you.